 Chris' Story

 Chris joined Watsi on June 25th, 2013.
-Eight years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chris' most recent donation traveled 8,500 miles to support Leah, a joyful mom of three from Kenya, to fund a complete thyroidectomy.
+Nine years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chris' most recent donation traveled 8,500 miles to support Mary, a nine-year-old girl from Kenya, to fund leg surgery.

 Impact